alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 ## 🛫 Buoyancy and Lift

-Remember that this design doesn't have to generate enough lift to compensate its entire weight by flying, since a considerable portion will be sustained by buoyancy.
+Remember that this design doesn't need to be as aerodynamic as a regular plane: it only has to generate enough lift when flying to compensate a small part of its entire weight, since a considerable portion will be sustained by buoyancy.

 At sea level